Overview of CDSCO Drugs Import License

 The manufacturer or importer of drugs can benefit greatly from a CDSCO Drugs Import License.
 The intended population is protected, and the seller is free from any legal repercussions when they sell drugs in India.
 Some of the benefits of a CDSCO drugs import license are-

 Eligibility to Import Registered Drugs in India

-The Central drugs standard control organisation, which operates under Directorate general of health services, Ministry of Health & Family Welfare Government of India, requires the following documents for CDSCO Drugs Import License in India:
+The Central drugs standard control organisation, which operates under Directorate general of health services, Ministry of Health & Family Welfare Government of India, requires the following necessary papers for CDSCO Drugs Import License in India:

 Procedure to Obtain CDSCO Drugs Import License

 Prohibition of Import of Certain Drugs

 According to Section 10 of the Drugs and Cosmetics Acts, 1940, there are certain drugs that are prohibited from being imported to India.
 The prohibited drugs are as follows-